MicrosoftDocs/power-automate-docs/articles/forms/troubleshoot-issues.md

 ---
-title: Troubleshoot known issues with Forms in Power Automate flows | Microsoft Docs
+title: Troubleshoot known issues with Forms in Power Automate flows
-description: FAQs using Forms in Power Automate - Get response details, when a new response is submitted.
+description: Learn how to fix known issues with using forms in automated flows.
 services: ''
 suite: i
 documentationcenter: na